betselotz/Home_Take_Exam_by_Betselot_Z_Ayano/README.md

        ![Figure_4] (https://github.com/betselotz/Home_Take_Exam_by_Betselot_Z_Ayano.git)

-       Likewise I could able to get average Levenshtein distance among all pairs for species.
-On the code I put the codes for two species which are Homo sapiens,and Mus musculus.
+#### Likewise, I could able to get the average Levenshtein distance among all pairs for species.
+On the code, I put the codes for two species which are Homo sapiens, and Mus musculus.

 ## Question 5: